How Long Do Solar Panels Last? (And How to Extend Their Life)

 All solar panels experience a natural and gradual loss of efficiency over time, a process known as degradation.
 This is a critical factor to understand when evaluating a system’s long-term performance.
 According to research from PV Evolution Labs (PVEL), a leading independent solar testing company, the industry average annual degradation rate is between 0.3% and 0.8%.
 This means a panel will produce slightly less energy each year than it did in the previous one.

 However, not all panels are created equal.
 Premium solar modules, often featuring advanced technologies like N-type or heterojunction (HJT) cells, exhibit remarkably lower degradation rates, often falling below 0.3% annually.
 This superior performance ensures they can maintain over 85% of their original output even after 25 years.
-When selecting panels, a smart move is to compare degradation warranties—a key metric that guarantees the manufacturer will stand behind their product’s long-term performance.
+This is why degradation warranties are a key metric to compare; they represent the manufacturer’s guarantee for the panel’s long-term performance.

 Common Myths and Facts About Panel Lifespan

-When considering a solar investment, it’s easy to encounter misinformation about the technology’s performance and longevity.
+When researching solar technology, it’s easy to encounter misinformation about the technology’s performance and longevity.
 To provide clarity, here’s a look at some of the most common myths, debunked with expert-backed facts.

 Myth: Cleaning solar panels is unnecessary.